gafeol/ShopList/README.md

+Simple shopping list project, here you shall find the back end developed in Node.
-Simple shopping list project using Node and React, still under development.
+This project is still under development.

 In order to start the server, run `node server.js`.

-To start running the React part of the project, navigate to `client` and run `npm start`.